natix-x/Large-scale-dataset-processing-using-Dask/README.md

 ### Project structure

-Main components of the project are listę below.
+Main components of the project are listed below.

 ```
 ├── data/                     # NYC Yellow Taxi data